pdstar/Tokenizer-from-Scratch/README.md

-# Tokenizer from Scratch
-## Coding a Tokenizer from Scratch
+# Coding a Tokenizer from Scratch

 Here I built a tokenizer from scratch to practice and got familiar with how tokenization works.